conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 First, you can see the **name and version** of the Conan package defined:

 * ``name``: a string, with a minimum of 2 and a maximum of 100 **lowercase** characters that defines the package name.
-It should with alphanumeric or underscore and can contain alphanumeric, underscore, +, ., - characters.
+It should start with alphanumeric or underscore and can contain alphanumeric, underscore, +, ., - characters.
 * ``version``: It is a string, and can take any value, matching the same constraints as the ``name`` attribute.
 In case the version follows semantic versioning in the form ``X.Y.Z-pre1+build2``, that value might be used for requiring this package through